CISOs, it's time to see the world differently: The tried-and-true risk mitigation approach to cybersecurity is...

 Cybersecurity is no longer a discrete discipline within the organization, Miller said.
-It is everywhere, and that's how CISOs need to think about their cybersecurity programs as they build their teams.
+It is everywhere, and that's how CISOs need to think about their cybersecurity programs -- and their CISO responsibilities -- as they build their teams.

 "We still need to have individuals who wear that [security] hat, but we need more data analysts ... we need more people who are willing to walk across and shake hands with somebody and say, "Hi, I work in cybersecurity, and I'm here to help your project be more successful."